Free Alternatives to Sentinel

 Is Merriweather similar enough to Sentinel?

-Merriweather achieves 80% similarity to Sentinel.
+Merriweather achieves a FontAlternatives similarity score of 80% compared to Sentinel.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Sentinel and its free alternatives?